delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_7.md

 toc: false
 ---

-We should now see the Notes field present in our patient record and in a Twitter field in our `Add Employee` form.
-We will also add a new employee to validate our new feature works.
+We should now see the Notes field present.
+We will also add a new Patient to validate our new feature works.

 ### YOUR STEPS FOR THIS SCENE:

 1. Bring Chrome to the foreground
 2. Click on the `Patients DEV` button on the bookmark bar.
-(Skupp)
+{% include warning.html content="you must click on the bookmark to refresh the application, otherwise your changes will not show." %}
 3. Log in to the development instance of the Patients application using [credentials](credentials.html){:target="_blank"}
    {% include custom/image_popout.html file="acti/validate_our_build_1.png" %}
 4. If you logged in successfully, you should see a list of patients in your browser
    {% include custom/image_popout.html file="acti/validate_our_build_2.png" %}
 5. Click the view icon (outlined in yellow above) for one of the patients and inspect the record.
 You should see the notes field.
    {% include custom/image_popout.html file="acti/validate_our_build_3.png" %}
-6. Click the ediit icon (pencil) at the top of the record and add a custom note.
+6. Click the edit icon (pencil) at the top of the record and add a custom note.
 Then save the record to validate our feature works.
    {% include custom/image_popout.html file="acti/validate_our_build_4.png" %}
 7. Repeat step 5 for the same patient and validate your note is present.
    {% include custom/image_popout.html file="acti/validate_our_build_4.png" %}